-From the airport, take the Airport Rail Link to the Phaya Thai stop and transfer to the Sukhumvit Line.
+From the airport, take the Airport Rail Link to the Phayathai and transfer to the Sukhumvit Line.

-Get off at the Siam stop and transfer to the Silom line toward Bang Wa.
-Get off at the last stop and walk approximately 15 minutes or take a taxi to Wat Arun.
+Get off at Siam station and transfer to the Silom line toward Bang Wa.
+Get off at the last stop and walk approximately 15 minutes, or take a taxi to Wat Arun.

 Visiting Hours & Best Times to Visit

-The temple is open for public visitors from 8:30 am to 5:30 pm daily.
+The temple is open to public visitors from 8:30 am to 5:30 pm daily.

 Weekdays may also be slightly less crowded than the weekend, although there are always tourists eager to visit the temple.

-Although the name of the temple references the dawn, it is also stunning to see at sunset as well.
+Although the name of the temple references the dawn, it is also stunning to see at sunset.
 Even if the temple is closed to visitors, it is still a wonderful view from the East bank of the river to see it lit up by the setting sun.

-The porcelain in the spires shines in the sun and makes for a spectacular view or photo opportunity.
+The porcelain in the spires shines in the sun and makes for a spectacular view and photo opportunity.